it3xl/bash-git-credential-helper/README.md

+# bash Git Credential Helper

-# Warning for users of Git 2.26.1 and later.
+## Warning for users of Git 2.26.1 and later.

 The **bash Git Credential Helper** will stop to be invoked by Git in case if your repository URL has an additional folder part.
 For example /my-proj/ in https://exaple.com/my-proj/my-repo.git